 The same basic principles for teaching dogs to follow off-leash may be used to teach a dog to walk on-leash.

 Hold the leash with both hands close to the left side of your body, so as to give the puppy just a couple of inches of slack, then start walking and keep walking.
 Whatever the puppy does to improvise on your intended direction, do the opposite.

 If the puppy lunges ahead, just do a smooth right-about turn and head off in the opposite direction.
 If the puppy pulls left, turn right — if the puppy drifts right behind you, turn left — if the puppy drifts right in front of you, speed up to cut-off the pup, and then turn left in front of it.

 When the puppy slows down to sniff or pee, that’s fine — this is usually the reason we are walking the dog — slow down and wait for the pup.

 Of course, if you want your pup to come along, say “Come Along” and/or “Hustle,” and off you go.
 This method works well when practiced at home with young puppies or in the park with older puppies, adolescent and adult dogs.

 Pulling On Command

-Excerpted from How to Teach a New Dog Old Tricks, by Ian Dunbar.
+Excerpted and editorially re-formatted from How to Teach a New Dog Old Tricks, by Ian Dunbar.